 Lavender essential oil

 Adding a few drops of lavender essential oil to the other oils on the list above may help wounds heal better.
-Research has noted that lavender essential oil is known to have antibacterial and anti-inflammatory properties, and may even help reduce scar tissue in some people.

 More research is needed on humans to see if lavender oil can reduce scar tissue, but it may still help reduce inflammation and bacteria on the skin.